leiyangleon/FSH/README.md

 ***1. The Python 3 scripts are ready to use.
 Please use the folder "scripts_Py3" instead of the one using Python 2 ("scripts").
 This Python 3 version of the scripts can be run the same as the Python 2 version, or can be run in Google Colaboratory (with unix operating system) using [Exercise_1_FSH on the SERVIR Global GitHub](https://github.com/SERVIR/ForestStandHeight).***

-***2. This software has been tested with [ISCE v2.0.0 (released on 20160908)](https://winsar.unavco.org/software/isce).
-This version of ISCE can process all the ALOS-1 and ALOS-2 stripmap InSAR pairs.***
+***2. Preprocessing scripts have been added for using ISCE's insarApp (ISCE v2.0, v2.1 and v2.2) and stripmapApp (ISCE v2.2, v2.3) with only 1-command line for actual data processing after appropriate setup.
+All the [historial ISCE versions](https://winsar.unavco.org/software/isce) and the [current ISCE version](https://github.com/isce-framework/isce2) can be used to process ALOS-1 and ALOS-2 stripmap InSAR data.***

-***3. It has been tested and failed to work with newer versions of ISCE due to ISCE file format change.
-We will work on the updated release of FSH (v2.0) for working with all the ISCE versions, including ISCE v3.0 for processing the future NISAR data.***
+***3. In a future release of the software, backscatter mosaic map will also be incorporated to this InSAR coherence-based mosaic map to generate a final mosaic of FSH.***

 ## Contact Information: